DataExperts/Dexih.Utils.Crypto/README.md

 ## Secure Hashing

 Cryptographic (secure) hashing is used for storing data which does not need to be decrypted.
-The common use-case scenario for this is when storing passwords, where the password is hashed, and is then used to compare to subsequent hashed versions of the password.
+The common use-case scenario for this is when storing passwords, where the password is hashed, and then used to compare to subsequent hashed versions of the password.

 This implementation uses [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) with a SHA256 salt added.
 This algorithm is slow by design to prevent brute-force style attacks.